In this delicious slow cooker goulash recipe, tender chunks of beef are simmered in the slow cooker in a rich, paprika-infused sauce.

 Instructions

-- Add the onion, beef, garlic, salt, pepper, paprika, cayenne, broth, and tomato paste to your slow cooker pan.
+- Add the onion, beef, garlic, salt, pepper, paprika, cayenne, broth, and tomato paste to a 6-quart slow cooker pan.

 - Gently mix everything together.